ait-cs-IaaS/koord2ool/README.md

 in "Participants settings":

 - "Allow multiple responses or update responses with one access code" should be ON, and
-- "Enable participant-based response persistence" should be ON as well.
+- "Enable participant-based response persistence" should be ON as well, and
+- Set "Closed-access mode" in the "Survey participants" menu.

 **Important:** You must turn "Anonymized responses" *off*, and turn "Date stamp" *on*.
 Otherwise, LimeSurvey will not store submission times and sets it to January 1, 1980.